 - 1. Commencement of development (3 years) - 2.
 Development in accordance with approved and amended plans - 3.
 Construction of access prior to first occupation - 4.
-No development involving the loss of the existing cricket pitch shall
+Replacement cricked pitch to be provided prior to loss of existing pitch - 5.

-- be carried out until a timetable has been agreed for its replacement. - 5.
 Landscaping scheme to be submitted and approved to include replacement planting - 6.
 Landscaping scheme to be implemented - 7.
 Arboricultural Method Statement to be submitted and approved - 8.
 Tree protection of retained trees to be submitted an approved - 9.
 Arboricultural Method Statement/Construction Specification for hard landscaping within root protection areas to be submitted and approved - 10.
 Details of ground levels to be submitted, approved and implemented - 11.
-Details of external facing materials to be submitted, approved and implemented and notwithstanding the submitted detail, to include the use of stone. - 12.
+Details of external facing materials to be submitted, approved and implemented and to use stone - 12.
 Details of surfacing materials to be submitted and to be conservation style in accordance with design guide - 13.
 Details of boundary treatments to be submitted, approved and implemented including retention of boundary walls - 14.
 Development to be carried out in accordance with submitted noise survey with mitigation provided prior to first occupation - 15.
 Phase II contaminated land investigation to be submitted and approved - 16.
 Verification of remediated contaminated land to be submitted and approved - 17.
 Bin storage to be provided prior to first occupation - 18.
 Details of pile foundations to be submitted, approved and implemented - 19.
 Electric Vehicle Infrastructure to be provided prior to first occupation - 20.
 Scheme of dust control to be submitted, approved and implemented - 21.
 Foul and surface water drainage to be connected on separate systems - 22.
 Scheme of surface water drainage to be submitted, approved and implemented - 23.
-Submission, approval and implementation of a Construction Environmental Management Plan - 24.
+Submission, approval and implementation of a Construction Environmental management Plan - 24.
 Removal of permitted development rights for Classes A-E (extensions and outbuildings etc) - 25.
 Removal of permitted development rights for gates, walls and fences - 26.
 Obscured glazing on specific plots and glazed screening to some balconies - 27.
 Accordance with Ecological Assessments - 28.
 Nesting bird mitigation measures to be submitted, approved and implemented - 29.
 Details of external lighting to be submitted, approved and implemented - 30.
 Scheme for ecological enhancement to be to be submitted, approved and implemented - 31.
-Retention of war memorial gates - 32.
-Scheme of memorial proposals to be submitted and approved including details of cricket pavilion war memorial lintel to be repurposed - 33.
+Retention of war memorial gates

+- 32. Scheme of memorial proposals to be submitted and approved including details of cricket pavilion war memorial lintel to be repurposed - 33.
 Details of cycle storage to be submitted and approved - 34.
-Scheme for car club to be submitted and approved - 35.
-Submission of a scheme and method statement for the retention of the façade of the main school block to be submitted and approved.
+Scheme for car club to be submitted and approved